Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Jo-Ann Stores Support Center, Inc at its Hudson facility, reporting 661 affected workers.
+The largest notice was filed by Jo-Ann Stores Support Center at its Hudson facility, reporting 661 affected workers.
 Air Wisconsin followed with 386 workers.

 Trend & Outlook